HLasse/textdescriptives_app/README.md

 # TextDescriptives Demo

 A streamlit dashboard for extracting text metrics with TextDescriptives.
+Live at https://huggingface.co/spaces/HLasse/textdescriptives

 ## TODO